mdxtoc/qtpi/docs/What_I_did_to_Qtpi_in_the_lockdown_1.md

-The repeat sign 𝄆 (`|:` in ASCII) comes before a description of the values of `(a,b,c)` which parameterise the subprocess that follows ':'.
-Output is provided on each run of that subprocess by the sub-subprocesses labelled 1 and 2 that are inserted where the insertion carets specify.
+The repeat sign 𝄆 (`||:` in ASCII) comes before a description of the values of `(a,b,c)` which parameterise the subprocess that follows ':' -- from `newq qA` to the first (indented) `_0`, and the indentation is significant.
+Output is provided on each run of that subprocess by the sub-sub-processes labelled 1 and 2 that are inserted where the insertion carets specify.

 For the resource-checking (no cloning, no sharing, no use after measurement) to work, the repeated (sub)process can't be a named process invocation.
 Indeed the